Meats and Sausages

 Notes

-People who object to eating pork on religious reasons can still make liver sausages utilizing poultry and beef livers and replacing pork fat with oil.
+People who object to eating pork for religious reasons can still make liver sausages utilizing poultry and beef livers and replacing pork fat with oil.
 The rules of the game remain the same: to make a quality sausage you need liver, fat (oil), meat and spices.
 There is no need to worry about fat particles clumping together at below 35º C (95º F) as oil will remain in its liquid state.

 Foie Gras (in French “fat liver”) is made only with 80% of goose or duck liver with no other meats added.